MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Hyper-V.md

 Configures a virtual machine host cluster.

 ### [Set-VMHostPartitionableGpu](./Set-VMHostPartitionableGpu.md)
-Configures host partitionable GPU to the number of partitions supported by the manufacturer.
+Configures a host partitionable GPU to the number of partitions supported by the manufacturer.

 ### [Set-VMKeyProtector](./Set-VMKeyProtector.md)
 Configures a key protector for a virtual machine.